ch4mpy/self-signed-certificate-generation/README.md

 - override defaults on command prompts

 ## What to do after
-`HOSTNAME` hereafter is to be replaced with "HOSTNAME" environment variable on Windows or the output of `hostanme` on Linux / MacOS
+**HOSTNAME** hereafter is to be replaced with `HOSTNAME` environment variable on Windows or the output of `hostanme` on Linux / MacOS

 ### OS
 Import generated certificate as trusted root authority.
-This will remove errors and warnings from all your browsers when you to https any of the `altnames` you provided (localhost, $HOSTNAME, ...).
+This will remove errors and warnings from all your browsers when you navigate over https to any of the `altnames` you provided (localhost, $HOSTNAME, ...).

 On Windows, this is done with `certmgr.msc`